List of former Australian rules football competitions in Tasmania

 This is a list of former Australian rules football competitions in the Australian state of Tasmania.

 Statewide competitions

 Tasmanian State Premiership (1904–1978)

 The Tasmanian State Premiership was an Australian rules football tournament which was competed originally between the reigning TFL/TANFL and NTFA premiers, with the NWFU joining in from 1954.

 The State Premiership was finally abandoned after 1978 in favour of sending a combined Tasmanian team to play interstate.

 Winfield Statewide Cup (1980)

 The Winfield Statewide Cup was a football tournament held in 1980 between the top twenty-one (21) major football clubs across Tasmania from the three major footballing bodies across the state (at the time), the TANFL, the NTFA and the NWFU.

 Tasmanian Amateur Football League (1931–1995)

 The Amateurs controlled the two competitions (one in Hobart, the other in Launceston).

 Northern Division

-Commenced in 1931 with three clubs, Old Launcestions, St Patricks and Associated Banks, in 1948 the competition became known as Northern Division.
+Commenced in 1931 with three clubs, Old Launcestionians, St Patricks and Associated Banks, in 1948 the competition became known as TAFL Northern Division.